 Likewise, sending wreath Christmas cards bring to the recipients that same feeling of Christmas hospitality and warm.

-This year, I have created this simple Christmas greeting card design that has a wreath as the focus point.
+For the traditional look, I have created this simple Christmas greeting card design that has a wreath as the focus point.
 I used a wreath image rubber stamp by PSX (refer below for more information about PSX).
 I bought it quite a few years back so I don't know whether you can buy it still.

-The above is the Christmas card created.
+The above is one of the traditional Christmas cards created.

 I stamped the image on white card stock with watermark ink and heat embossed with green embossing powder.
 Then I use watercolour to colour the rubber stamped wreath image.
 The watercolour dry quickly so I was able to trim around the image immediately.
 I also used a pen-knife to cut out the centre portion.
 Pierce two holes at the top in the middle of the ribbon and add the gold ribbon.
 After that, I layered it onto a piece of cream coloured 4.75 X 4.75" square card with double sided foam to give it a 3D effect.

 This is then layered onto a red 4.8" X 4.8" square card.
-Then glue it onto a green blank card front centering it.
+Then glue it onto a green blank card front centring it.
 (The green blank card when folded measures 6" x 6" square.)

 Lastly, I stamped 'holiday CHEER', a Christmas greeting from one of Hero Arts' clear stamp collections, in black on a scrap piece of the cream colored card.
 This was heat embossed with clear embossing powder.
 This was mounted on the center of the card right in the middle of the wreath with double sided foam.

-What to put inside the card?
+What to put inside the wreath Christmas cards?